Fragtality/Fenix2GSX/README.md

 - Make sure you do not have a customized Aircraft Profile (GSX In-Game Menu -> Customize Aircraft -> should show as used Profile "Developer provided" or "Internal GSX Database").
 A fair Chunk of Problems come from People having an outdated Custom Profile without knowing it.
 Just hit the "Reset" Button in the Customize Aircraft Dialog to delete the custom Profile (needs to be done on each Variant!)
 - If you want to keep your customized Config for whatever Reason, make sure the Option **"Show MSFS Fuel and Cargo during refueling"** is disabled!
-- If using any Automation Option from Fenix2GSX, make sure **"Assistance services Auto Mode"** is disabled in the GSX Settings (GSX In-Game Menu -> GSX Settings -> Simulation)
-- If you have troubles with Refueling, check if "Detect custom aircraft system refueling" is *disabled* in the GSX Settings helps.
-(The "Always refuel progressively" should be grayed out and unchecked)
 - Please ensure you have entered your **SimBrief Username** and have **Ignore Time** checked.
 Some Users have reported they also need to disable *Estimate passengers number*.
 - For **Automated staircases** semi-automatic (half-checked) is recommended - but it should work with all Modes
 - It is **not recommended** to use the **Always ask for pushback** Option (and if you use it: Fenix2GSX will default to auto-answer with 'Yes')